becker/zmbackup/README.md

 * Backup routines for one, many, or all mailbox, accounts, alias and distribution lists;
 * Restore the routines in your respective places, or inside another account using Restore on Account;
 * Multithreading - Execute each rotine quickly as possible;
-* Have some insights about eacho backup routine;
+* Have some insights about each backup routine;
 * Receive alert everytime a backup session begins;
 * Better internal garbage manager;
 * Filter the accounts that should not be execute with blacklists;